Oracle connector#

 number_rounding_mode

 Rounding mode for the Oracle NUMBER data type.
-This is useful when Oracle NUMBER data type specifies higher scale than is supported in Trino.
+This is useful when Oracle NUMBER data type specifies a higher scale than is supported in Trino.
 Possible values are:

 • UNNECESSARY - Rounding mode to assert that the requested operation has an exact result, hence no rounding is necessary.